bodo-ai/PyDough/documentation/usage.md

 The following terms will be included in the result if this collection is executed: comment, key, name, region_key

-It is possible to use BACK to go up to 1 level above this collection.

 The collection has access to the following expressions: comment, key, name, region_key